owncloud/ocis/docs/ocis/deployment/ocis_keycloak.md

 Keykloak add two containers: Keycloak itself and a PostgreSQL as database.
 Keycloak will be configured as oCIS' IDP instead of the internal IDP [LibreGraph Connect]({{< ref "../../extensions/idp" >}})

 The other container is oCIS itself running all extensions in one container.
-In this example oCIS uses [oCIS storage driver]({{< ref "../../extensions/storage/storages#storage-drivers" >}})
+In this example oCIS uses the [oCIS storage driver]({{< ref "../../extensions/storage/storagedrivers" >}})

 ## Server Deployment